InovelliUSA/Firmware/Red-Series/Z-Wave/LZW45-RGBTW-Lightstrip/README.md

 Inovelli does not offer support on flashing firmware to the devices listed here and are only provided as a courtesy to our customers and the community.

 ### Bugs / Enhancements
 If you find a bug and would like to report it, please open a **[Bug Report]** and we will take a look at our earliest convenience.
-If you would like an enhancement, please open an **[Enhancement Request]** and we will also take a look at our earliest convenience.
+If you would like an enhancement, please open an **[Firmware Request]** and we will also take a look at our earliest convenience.

 Please note that while enhancements may be requested, it may not always be possible for us to do -- we will try our best, but if it cannot be done, we will explain why.